 We have strong ties with China through business and civic partnerships, and our two world-leading universities are attracting ever-increasing numbers of Chinese students.

 China is the largest emerging-market country and currently the second biggest economy in the world.
 Projections suggest it will overtake the US as the largest economy in the world by 2030.

 Sheffield City Region is therefore building upon these existing partnerships and growing its trade and investment links with the country.

 With an economy of £34bn the Sheffield City Region is connected to the great cities and regions of the North.
 Chinese investment is already helping unlock new developments in cities including Manchester, Liverpool and Sheffield, while Northern businesses are major exporters of both goods and services into the Chinese economy,

 Today, powered by a resurgent economy, our goods and services spread across the globe by road, rail and air.
 We are bold about our future and positive about the potential to build relationships with the rest of the world.
 In China we have a natural partner.

 A partner that faces the same challenges of transitioning to the new digital and tech led world, of ageing populations, of shifting from heavy industry to a greener and cleaner economy and ensuring our workforce has the skills required to thrive in the mid 21st century.

 In October 2018 Dan Jarvis, Mayor of the Sheffield City Region led a delegation to Dalian, east China which you can read about here.
-And last year Sheffield hosted the Horasis China Meeting, bringing 300 international delegates to the city.
+And last year Sheffield hosted the Horasis China Meeting, bringing over 300 international delegates to the city.
 The investment pitchbook we used for this can be viewed and downloaded here.